Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to secure inline scripts by implementing a CSP nonce (`script-src 'self' 'nonce-...'`).
 A nonce (Number Used Once) is intended to be a cryptographically secure, randomly generated token that changes on every single HTTP response.
 However, the developer hardcoded a static nonce value (`TmV2ZXIgZ29pbmcgdG8gZ2l2ZSB5b3UgdXA=`).
 Because the nonce never changes, an attacker can trivially read the value from the page source or response headers and include it as an attribute in their injected `<script>` tag, effectively neutralizing the CSP protection.

+Explanation of why the Low level payload failed: The Low payload leveraged an external Pastebin link that was insecurely whitelisted.
+The Medium level completely removes the external domain whitelist and requires inline scripts to contain a specific, verified nonce attribute.

 ### Security Level: High

 Payload Used: Injected via the browser console: